defuncart/flutter_shogi_board/README.md

 # flutter_shogi_board

 A shogi board widget for Flutter.
-This widget can be used to render static game board positions, tsume problems or shogi castles.
+This widget can be used in conjunction with [*shogi*](https://pub.dev/packages/shogi) to render static game board positions, tsume problems or shogi castles.

 ![](images/01.png)

 Shogi (将棋) is a two-player strategy board game native to Japan, belonging to the same family as chess and xiangqi.

+Presently the package is very basic in which it can determine the static board position for a given game and move pieces from one position to another.
+As it is still highly experimental, 0.0.x versioning is used. *shogi* is also in active development and similarly versioned.

 ## Getting Started